mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 Perfect Forward Secrecy (PFS) and Post-Compromise Security (PCS).
-PFS ensures that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key on the client.
+PFS ensures that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the client.
 Note that this means that clients have the extremely important role of deleting appropriate keys as soon as they have been used with